of the Peace Research Institute Frankfurt (PRIF) in Frankfurt/M.

 § 8 The Executive Board

-(1) The Executive Board is composed of the heads of the research departments and two academic staff members.
-The administrative director has a consultative vote in the Executive Board.
+(1) The Executive Board is composed of the heads of the research departments, the administrative director and two academic staff members.

 (2) The Research Council elects its representatives in the Executive Board according to § 12, clause 1, 1 and 2, for two years from among its staff members.
 Entitled to vote are the academic staff members according to § 12, clause 1.

-(3) The Executive Board elects from among the research department heads the executive director and the deputy director who have financial and budget authority.
-He/she is assisted by the administrative director.
+(3) The Executive Board elects from among the research department heads and the administrative director the executive director, the deputy director and the budget officer.
 The term of office is four years.

-(5) In legal transactions the Executive Board always needs to be represented by two commonly acting members of the Executive Board, one of them always being the executive director or the deputy director.
+(5) In legal transactions the Executive Board always needs to be represented by two commonly acting members of the Executive Board, one of them always being the executive director, the deputy director or the administrative director.

 § 9 Duties of the Executive Board